-- Management of day-to-day School operations and resources: human, fiscal and physical. - Facilitates Program Advisory Committee meetings and operationalizes outcomes. - Conducts the evaluation of and supports full-time faculty on probation - Supports the on-going professional development needs of faculty through the implementation of the Faculty Development process. - Leads full-time and contract faculty workload development - Deal with student, faculty, staff complaints and resolve issues quickly and fairly - Management of program budgets that are related to curriculum delivery
+- Management of day-to-day School operations and resources: human, fiscal and physical. - Supports the on-going professional development needs of faculty and support staff through the implementation of employee development processes. - Leads faculty workload development - Deal with student, faculty, staff complaints and resolve issues quickly and fairly - Management of program budgets that are related to curriculum delivery and business development